w3f/research/docs/polkadot/keys/index.md

 TODO: ImOnline ..  ref. https://github.com/paritytech/substrate/issues/3546 etc.

 We treat libp2p's transport keys roughly like session keys too, but they include the transport keys for sentry nodes, not just for the validator itself.
 As such, the operator interacts slightly more with these.

-We permit controller keys to revoke session key validity of course, but controllers could pause operation for shorter periods.
-We similarly permit controllers to register new session keys in advance, which enables a clean handover between validator machines.